 Spend some time thinking about the personal meaning of the events of your dreams.
 Ask yourself, what do these metaphors, analogies, and word pictures mean to me?
 What is my subconscious mind trying to tell me?
 It’s the most accurate way to interpret word pictures, metaphors, and analogies.

 This process will be more accurate in dream interpretation.
 It’s the best way to interpret the messages of your dreams.
 And, it should also include what is going on in your life.
 It will reveal how these nighttime tips coincide with other “odd” or synchronistic events.

 Much of what an experienced Shaman would do is precisely the process we recommend.
 Except we would delve more into your life history, which gives the perspective to derive the meaning and messages in the dream.

 A Shaman might administer powerful psychotropic herbs to suspend the natural mind.
 It’s a way to open up vistas beyond ordinary consciousness as a means of either healing or completing lessons.
 But we would not recommend this approach until you exhaust the above procedure.

 Spiritual Symbols Meaning

 As mentioned above, interpreting dreams is the basis of one of the major branches of modern psychiatry.
-But Freudian psychology is based on the idea everyone has unhealthy and repressed sexual instincts.
+But Freudian psychology is based on the assumption that everyone has unhealthy and repressed sexual instincts.
 No doubt it this is a flaw of Freud’s psyche.
-As such, his system ignores the other two main instinctual types of self-preservation and social.
+His system ignores the other two main instinctual types of self-preservation and social.
 Additionally, Freudian psychoanalysis lacks the eons of practical historical knowledge of the Shaman.